KQM-git/TCL/docs/general-mechanics/overworld.md

 * Water in Genshin exists only in horizontal, 2-dimensional sheets.
 * True water, water that can be reacted with, is not graphically represented at all times, additionally, graphically represented water is only an approximation.
 * Genshin's water is coded in a way where the visual water and actual layer are separate, thus there is an invisible field of water that does not apply wet in random places of the world, but can be infused.
-* Applying electro to water does not produce electro-charged, instead it creates an instance of Electrified.
+* Applying Electro to water does not produce Electro-charged, instead it creates an instance of Electrified.
   * Some fountains and pools of water cannot create an instance of Electrified.
-* Overworld water applies hydro with an ICD of 0.25 seconds, a strength of 10 durability per tick, up to a max of 50, and a duration of 8 seconds, regardless of durability.
+* Overworld water applies Hydro with an ICD of 0.25 seconds, a strength of 10 durability per tick, up to a max of 50, and a duration of 8 seconds, regardless of durability.
 * Not all graphically represented water in waterfalls will apply the Wet status to the active character.
 See this [Vault Entry](../evidence/general-mechanics/overworld.md#not-all-falls-water-is-false-water) for a complete map.
-* Frozen water can be isolated from regular water by changing the water level or position after freezing the water.
+* Frozen water can be isolated from regular water by changing the water level or position after Freezeing the water.
   * It is inert and will not be affected by Elemental applications or abilities.
-This is in contrast to regular frozen water, which has numerous interactions with Elemental applications.
+This is in contrast to regular Frozen water, which has numerous interactions with Elemental applications.

 ### Rain

 * If it's raining and you approach Mondstadt, the rain will stop, even though the rain will continue outside Mondstadt.
-* Overworld rain applies hydro with an ICD of 0.5 seconds, and a strength of 10 durability per tick, up to a max of 30.
-The duration of hydro aura applied by rain is currently unknown.
+* Overworld rain applies Hydro with an ICD of 0.5 seconds, and a strength of 10 durability per tick, up to a max of 30.
+The duration of Hydro aura applied by rain is currently unknown.
 * It is unknown if normal rain and thunderstorm rain have the same properties.
 * Rain water Hydro is different from regular Hydro, and the game doesn’t recognize it as the same as Hydro from different sources (Such as player Hydro and Hydro from bodies of water).
-This is proved as the crystal doesn’t update and reapply Electro onto itself as it thinks no element was applied onto it, removing the Electro.
+This is proved as the crystal doesn’t update and reapply Electro onto itself as it thinks no Element was applied onto it, removing the Electro.
 Game does not recognize rain Hydro, as other sources of Hydro.

 ### Electrified

-* Electrified is an electro+hydro reaction that can only be triggered with the useage of overworld water.
+* Electrified is an Electro+hydro reaction that can only be triggered with the useage of overworld water.
-* Electrified tick count scales with electro gauge strength applied.
+* Electrified tick count scales with Electro gauge strength applied.
 * Electrified is a harmful reaction against both player and enemy.
 * Electrified's damage is classified as transformative, but it works off of environment bases.

 ## Electro Crystals

-* The area in which an electro crystal can zap a player is [rectangular, with the crystal positioned off-center](./overworld.md#electro-crystal-range).
+* The area in which an Electro crystal can zap a player is [rectangular, with the crystal positioned off-center](./overworld.md#electro-crystal-range).
 * Electro crystals near a beach/water seem to have a special electric field with many irregular properties.
 * An electric crystal can have its aura removed, but it will be reapplied.
 * When it's raining, you can apply Hydro aura using 2B Cryo (Kaeya) then end rain (by time skipping) and the crystal will not apply Electro to itself again.
 It has to be 2B, 1A won’t work.